JBicera/project1-AOS/cpu/src/Readme.md

 	unsigned int cpumaplen
 	unsigned char *cpumap = (unsigned char *)malloc(cpumaplen) VIR_COPY_CPUMAP(vcpu_info[vcpu_index].cpumaps, cpumaplen, vcpu_index, cpumap);
+	Use for getting cpumap, number of VCPUs assigned to the domain

 - Algorithm is independent of number of VCPUs and PCPUs